Frank Winfield Woolworth: Career

 Under the employment of Moore & Smith, Woolworth had an opportunity to sell a large surplus of goods.
 He organized a store in Great Bend that opened on February 10, 1878, but sales were disappointing; the store failed in May.
-Accounts differ on the conception of the five-and-dime.
+Accounts differ on the genesis of the five-and-dime concept.
 Gail Fenske suggests that Woolworth had heard of a "five-cent counter craze" while questioning his own sales ability at his first job.
-Jean Maddern Pitrone suggests that the idea was conceived after a travelling salesman told Woolworth of stores in Michigan with the five-cent counter concept.
+Jean Maddern Pitrone suggests that the idea was conceived after a travelling salesman told Woolworth of stores in Michigan with five-cent counters.
 Plunkett-Powell suggests that Woolworth overheard the concept during a discussion between William Moore and a young man who had opened his own cut-rate goods store.